NiallRussell/pands_project/README.md

 As the p-value of the Kruskal-Wallis statistic is less than .05, the null hypothesis that median petal length is the same for all three species- https://www.statology.org/kruskal-wallis-test-python/

+Dunn's test was performed for post-hoc comparisons- https://www.statology.org/dunns-test-python/ As the p-value for each pair of comparisons was below .05, there is a significant difference in petal length across the three species

 ## Getting Started

 ## Getting Help